 Benefits are given largely between those who do not belong to the same household.
 They thus differ from the responsibilities that attach to the roles of son or wife and from the services that slaves or employees are expected to perform (3.18.1).
 What parents do for their children, however, counts as benefit and not as role-specific responsibilities.
 Sons are returning what they owe, thus fulfilling the obligations that attach to their role.
 But it is important to Seneca that sons can also genuinely benefit their parents (3.29.1–38.3), for example, if through their outstanding achievements they put the parents into the spotlight, in Seneca’s eyes a priceless benefit (3.32.2).
 Moreover, Seneca spends much of Book 3 arguing that slaves can benefit their masters, namely when they do more than they are compelled to do.
 Seneca thinks that, given how hateful compulsion is for anyone, benefits conferred by slaves reflect an admirable ability to overcome resentment for being in the position they are in (3.19.4).

 Lending (as opposed to giving) money is not a beneficium.
 If money or wealth is involved in a favor, it must be freely given.
 Indeed, if one does not want to stand in the kind of social relationship that the giving and receiving of benefits creates, one can accept money only as a loan.
-If, say, a person whom you did not want in your life were to free you from prison through paying the ransom, you might accept this, but you should quickly raise the money to repay her.
+If, say, a person whom you did not want in your life were to free you from captivity through paying the ransom, you might accept this, but you should quickly raise the money to repay her.
 That way, no bond is established (2.21.1–2).
 The distinction between lending and giving runs through the treatise as a whole.
 It connects to two further ideas.
-First, that the right attitudes of giving, receiving, and returning a benefit involve freedom (1.4.3).
+First, that the right attitudes of giving, receiving, and returning a benefit involve freedom (1.4.3; on the kind of freedom that, according to Seneca, masters and slaves share, to the effect that slaves too can confer benefits, see Gianella 2019).
 The addressee of On benefits is called Liberalis, a name that drives home a point that Seneca wants to emphasize.
 For something to count as a benefit it must not be given slowly, grudgingly, or in some other reluctant way; it must be given freely.
 To be rightly received, the good deed should not be perceived by the recipient as a burden; it must be accepted freely.
 Indeed, the kind of emotion that reflects the appropriate attitudes on both parts is joy.
 Anything else would be suggestive of hesitations, concerns about undesired ties, and so on.
 Second, the distinction between lending and giving is reflected in a distinction between justice and beneficence (3.14.3–15.3).
 Justice appears inferior to Seneca insofar as, in that sphere, we are putting faith in seals rather than souls (3.15.3).
 If the domain of ‘good deeds’ was invaded by attitudes appropriate to lending and contractual obligations, Seneca thinks that something of great value would be lost.

 Throughout the treatise, Seneca’s focus is on attitudes, not on de facto performed actions.
 It is not the transfer of an object, or the return of a favor, that ultimately counts.
 Strictly speaking, a favor consists in the relevant state of mind of the giver (that he wants to benefit someone) and similarly in the grateful state of mind of the receiver.
 What we might call the intention to benefit, and the intention to gratefully repay the favor are the relevant actions of giving and receiving correctly.
 As some scholars put it, it is the act of willing which counts as a correct action (Inwood, 2005 ; cf. Letter 81.10–13).
 These arguments reflect core intuitions of Stoic ethics.
 Scholars traditionally judge Book 4 to be the part of the treatise that addresses more abstract philosophical questions, thus aiming to integrate a discussion about the norms pertaining to a historical practice in Rome with Stoic tenets in ethics.
 However, this assessment is best seen as making a comparative judgment.
 There is more explicit Stoic theory in Book 4 than in the other books.
 Seneca discusses the benefits conveyed by God, drawing on Stoic theology and philosophy of nature (see 5.3 below on Stoic theology).